CanelaSoftware/cassiaDB_docs/docs/AddingUsers.md

 		cdb_createUserAccount pProjectName,pEmail,pPassword

+## User Account Verification
+The "verified" key in user account records is "false" by default.
+When the user's account is created, an email with a link to verify the account is sent to the user's email.
+After the link is clicked, the "verified" key will change to "true".

 ## User Authentication
 ### Multiple User Accounts
 This method is for applications that require users to log in.